 Doubrava told attendees at the April 6 meeting, which was held at The Museum of Flight at historic Boeing Field near Seattle, that congressional representatives from Washington and Oregon will be especially important on this issue.

 “It is vital that you contact your elected officials to let them know that any proposal to privatize the nation’s ATC system and turn it over to an airline-centric board of directors would ultimately result in reduced access for general aviation, and adversely impact smaller communities and airports,” Doubrava said.

 NBAA President and CEO Ed Bolen, who addressed PNBAA members via video, congratulated the regional group for being one of the first to join the fight against ATC privatization, citing the group’s 2015 letter to congressional representatives.
 Bolen urged attendees to continue their efforts to educate elected officials about the serious impact that a privatized ATC system could have on business aviation and the communities it serves.
-View Bolen’s PNBAA video greeting.
+View Bolen’s PNBAA video greeting (YouTube).